How virtual offices can help prevent Coronavirus spread

 What is a virtual office?

 A virtual office is a type of office service that enables business owners to work remotely, yet have the benefits of a registered office address.
 A virtual office will provide a wide variety of business functions, such as call-handling, mail-handling and being able to own your own exclusive phone line, while providing the business owner with a prestigious postcode that would usually come with a hefty renting cost.
 Without having to contend with these rent prices for a central location, this allows the people to work from home, or anywhere nationwide, while having a centralised business address.
+Learn more about what a virtual office is from our guide.

 So, how can virtual offices help combat Coronavirus spreading?